Miami Medical Malpractice Lawyer

 According to National Academies, every year more Americans are killed by medical malpractice than die in automobile accidents.
 Countless more victims survive with lifetime disabilities.
 For over four decades, medical malpractice attorneys at our firm have fought back against doctors and hospitals to recover compensation for victims.
-Gerson & Schwartz, P.A. has experience in almost every medical specialty.
+Gerson & Schwartz, P.A. medical malpractice lawyers have experience in negligence claims in almost every medical specialty.
 Undertaking difficult cases to help define the standard of practice under the law: When a healthcare provider fails to meet the governing standard of medical practice, the negligent act can result in serious injury or even death.
 Both doctors and hospitals are required to provide care that meets minimum standards.
 When they fail patients and families are harmed.

 Here at Gerson & Schwartz, P.A., we care about victims of medical malpractice.
 We have brought cases in virtually every medical specialty for failure to correctly diagnose, failure to provide appropriate treatment, and surgical errors.
 Cases involving medical malpractice can be complex, and we have the resources and knowledge necessary to bring a viable claim on your behalf.
 We believe that fair compensation is owed to patients who were helpless at the hands of a medical professional.